thenderson55/pytanic/README.md

 Pytanic
 ============

 I had 5 days to learn and build a fullt-stack app in a new programming language.
-I chose python and created a little app using
-Titanic themed app Flask, Pandas and Beautiful Soup
+I chose python and created a little Titanic themed app using Flask, Pandas and Beautiful Soup

 ---